Core FunGen-AD Projects

 - Disseminate prioritized target genes and variants to facilitate the work of other AD investigators and the broader research community pursuing functional studies.

-- Communicate with other ADSP Working Groups to ensure timely information exchange and identify opportunities for collaboration.
+- Communicate with other ADSP work groups to ensure timely information exchange and identify opportunities for collaboration.

-The xQTL Working Group is a group of investigators that carry out the activities defined in the xQTL project.
+The xQTL Work Group carries out the activities defined in the xQTL Project.
 The group was formed in spring of 2021.
 Current activities include the following:

 - Catalog and gather genetic, genomic, and multi-omic data that have been generated by its members and other relevant datasets that are publicly available.

 - Process and harmonize these data for integration and analysis.

 - Identify analytical methods for QTL mapping and integration across multi-omic data types.